postmanlabs/labs-docs/v6/postman_for_publishers/api_network/api_submission_guidelines.md

 The submission process is quite simple.
 Adhere to the following 3-step process:

-1. Decide your list of APIs to be published to the Postman's API network.
+1. Decide your API (or list of APIs) to be published to the Postman's API network.
-2. Adhere to the API format guidelines.
+2. Adhere to the API submission requirements.
 3. Submit them to the Postman API network.

-The moderators at the Postman API network will review your APIs and approve them for publication to the API network.
+The moderators at the Postman API network will review your APIs, may request additional changes and then approve them for publication to the API network.